Denaun/SemOpt/README.md

 GTest is distributed under its own Licence.

+ASPARTIX is distributed under its own Licence.

 ### Description

-SemOpt uses SAT solvers for computing the semantics extensions on a Dung's argumentation framework.
+SemOpt uses SAT solvers and a bunch of other methods for computing the semantics extensions on a Dung's argumentation framework.
 Currently it works for preferred extensions only.

 ### Quick Start